-School consultation would ideally occur toward the end of a school year or early in the new school year, but at least 4 months before the workshop.
+School consultation would ideally occur toward the end of a school year or early in the new school year, but ideally at least 4 months before Loves-Me-Not commences.

 - The school principal agrees to include Loves-Me-Not in the school timetable. - A school Loves-Me-Not coordinator is allocated (e.g. HOD Health, guidance counselor, deputy/assistant principal, dean). - The school accesses the following documentation from the Police School Portal: - o FAQ guide - o Loves-Me-Not implementation guide - Loves-Me-Not workshop manual.